Aleppo: Syrian government makes big gains

 "We believe there are a large number of civilian casualties as a result of this intensifying offensive and White Helmets rescue workers are unable to move to reach any of these areas," Abdallah added.

+Syrian state television painted a different picture of the day's events, broadcasting video that it said showed residents celebrating in the streets after government forces took control of a neighborhood.

-Earlier, Syria's state-run news agency SANA and the Syrian Observatory for Human Rights (SOHR) monitoring group confirmed that the neighborhood of al-Sheikh Saeed in southeastern Aleppo had been captured by the Syrian military.
+Earlier, Syria's state-run news agency SANA and the Syrian Observatory for Human Rights monitoring group confirmed that the neighborhood of al-Sheikh Saeed in southeastern Aleppo had been captured by the Syrian military.

 The neighborhood was taken from rebel forces with the assistance of government-allied groups.